Staceypy/whatsapp_app/README.md

 - All message history is stored in a SQLite database within the `whatsapp-bridge/store/` directory
 - The database maintains tables for chats and messages
 - Messages are indexed for efficient searching and retrieval
+- You can run in NO_HISTORY mode to avoid storing incoming messages (see Privacy Options below)

 ## Usage